mako-ai/mono/config/CustomPrompt.md

 - Contacts are associated with Leads
 - Activities (calls, emails, meetings) are linked to both Opportunities and Contacts
 - Each Opportunity has a closer (sales rep) assigned
+- Each Opportunity has a product assigned through a custom field
+- Each lead has a closer and a customer success manager assigned through a custom field

 ## Common Queries